The ABCs of DHA — and why it's important for milestone development.

 DHA is an omega-3 fatty acid that's a building block for your baby's brain and eyes.
 The name DHA is the scientific shorthand for docosahexaenoic acid.
 While many people take supplements, DHA occurs naturally in some foods such as salmon, sardines and eggs.

-Why is DHA so important for your baby?
+Why is DHA for babies important?

 Once your baby is born—and through the first two years of life—his brain develops more rapidly than it ever will again.
 In fact, the brain grows 175% in the first year of life.
-That's why many experts believe it's important for babies to receive DHA during this critical time of brain development.
+That's why many experts believe it's important for babies to receive DHA during this time of rapid brain development.